-Second dose of monkeypox vaccine to be offered to those most at risk

-Monkeypox: Second dose of vaccine to be offered to those most at risk
+Second dose of Monkeypox vaccine to be offered to those most at risk

-Modelling suggests vaccinating 25 per cent of the groups most at risk could significantly reduce the risk of transmission

-Those most at risk from monkeypox will be offered second doses of the vaccine, as cases continue to fall, the UK Health Security Agency (UKHSA) said.
+People deemed most at risk of contracting monkeypox will be offered a second dose of vaccine, the government has announced.

+The move is spurred by new modelling which found that vaccinating 25 per cent of men who have sex with men, targeting those who have a higher number of partners, could reduce the spread of the virus by 70 per cent.
-Sexual health clinics will continue to prioritise offering first doses to those at the highest risk.

-Some clinics will offer eligible people a second dose, which the UKHSA said should provide longer-term protection.
+While sexual health clinics will continue to prioritise offering first doses to those believed to be at the greatest risk, some will also begin to offer eligible people a second dose to provide longer term protection, the UK Health Security Agency (UKHSA) said on Friday.

-Modelling published on Friday suggests vaccinating 25 per cent of the groups most at risk could significantly reduce the risk of transmission.
+The proposal to offer second doses from two to three months after a first jab has been backed by the Joint Committee on Vaccination and Immunisation (JCVI), and those eligible for vaccination will be contacted by the NHS.

+As of Tuesday, more than 45,000 people have received a dose of the monkeypox vaccine.
+Some 40,000 of the recipients were gay, bisexual and other men who have sex with men, who are deemed at highest risk of exposure.

+Following a peak of more than 60 cases per day in mid-July, the number of infections has decreased througout August and is continuing to fall, with an average of fewer than 15 cases per day earlier this month.
+As of last Friday, there were 3,585 confirmed or highly probable infections known in the UK.

+Analysis of wider infection trends suggests changes in behaviour in the groups most at risk may have contributed to the reduced case rates, the UKHSA said.

-Dr Gayatri Amirthalingam, deputy director of public health programmes at the UKHSA, said: “It’s encouraging that we’re continuing to see fewer cases of monkeypox reported in the UK and we are grateful to everyone who has followed advice about potential symptoms, isolated as part of this outbreak or come forward for vaccination to help limit transmission.
+“It’s encouraging that we’re continuing to see fewer cases of monkeypox reported in the UK and we are grateful to everyone who has followed advice about potential symptoms, isolated as part of this outbreak or come forward for a vaccination to help limit transmission,” said Dr Gayatri Amirthalingam, deputy director of public health programmes at the UKHSA.

 “Prioritising vaccine stock where possible for second doses for those at highest risk will help us maximise protection and interrupt transmission.
 When you are called forward for vaccination, please take up the offer.”

-As of September 16, there were 3,585 confirmed and highly probable cases of monkeypox in the UK.

-Analysis of wider infection trends suggests changes in behaviour in the groups most at risk may have contributed to the reduced case rates.

-The UKHSA also confirmed the delivery of 20,000 additional vaccine doses from Bavarian Nordic, the single global supplier of the vaccine being used in response to the current outbreak of monkeypox in the UK.
+The government agency has confirmed delivery of a further 20,000 vaccine doses from Bavarian Nordic, which is the only global supplier of the vaccine being rolled out in response to the current UK outbreak.

 Register for free to continue reading